 It is expected that students keep their rooms clean and tidy.

 Supervisors check off students' room every morning during the week after the students leave for school.
 Student rooms are checked to ensure they have made their bed and cleaned their room.

-Rooms are allocated for each student with the intended outcome of placing students in year groups to encouraging positive relationships, study habits while also trying to avoid any personality clashes.
+Rooms are allocated for each student with the intended outcome of placing students with or near their friends, encouraging positive relationships, study habits while also trying to avoid any personality clashes.